 With such a high pixel density, it isn't as suitable for video shooters as the A7S II or a7 III, but it's still a viable option if you need to shoot occasional video while focusing primarily on something like real estate or product photography.

 To be 100% transparent, the A7R IV was just released as of a few days ago.
 Due to it being so recent, there are no benchmarks currently out for its low light performance.
-Sony increased the sensor to 61 MP which will likely hinder the overall low light performance so will provide an update once more info is known.
+Sony increased the sensor to 61 MP which will likely hinder the overall low light performance (keeping the a7R III as the best a7R camera for low light), but we will provide an update once more info is known.

 Before Sony launched the a9, most photographers would tell you a traditional DSLR was more ideal for shooting sports or wildlife due to better burst photography and more reliable autofocus.
 However, the a9 release truly changed the game and completely turned around the opinion of most mirrorless camera naysayers.